quick-lint/quick-lint-js/docs/architecture/ARD019-IO-manager.md

 are optional, enabling code reuse. `Event_Loop` accomplishes optionality by periodically polling a CRTP derived class for which events to listen to.

-A new `Event_Loop2` class centralizes the aforementioned IPC and filesystem notifications and abstracts over some platform differences.
+A new `Event_Loop` class centralizes the aforementioned IPC and filesystem notifications and abstracts over some platform differences.
 The event loop can be stopped arbitrarily.
 Events are registered by attaching callbacks, thus different users can listen for different events.